Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 #5 In Python, the versions of the necessary Python libraries were checked and imported (see Index[2] of project.py script).
    The output (Index[2]) can be seen in this URL: https://image.ibb.co/hgxpqS/Index2.png

+#6 Next I used the "shape" method to reveal how many examples (rows) and how many attributes (columns) the Iris dataset contains.
+   I also felt it was a good idea to eyeball the dataset using the head function to see the first 30 rows of the dataset.
+   The output (Index[3]) can be seen in this URL:

 **RESULTS:**

 **DISCUSSION:**